Valery-Dm/restjdbc/readme.md

 - Retrieve user
 - Update user
 - Delete user
-- Get a list of user with some Role
+- Get a list of users with some role

 All operations can be done by any user with role 'Administrator' only